pangwuu/GaitVision/GaitVision/README.md

 Python is required for the backend server.
 If you think python may be already installed, skip ahead to step 3 and try to verify the installation.

+> The docs here use `python` for Python related commands.
+On MacOS/Linux devices you'd typically use `python3` instead of `python` for all python related commands

 1.  **Download Python:**
     *   Go to the official Python website: [https://www.python.org/downloads/](https://www.python.org/downloads/)
     *   Download the latest stable version of Python 3 (e.g., Python 3.10.x or newer).